 It was great to see the evolution of Booster Gold in this issue.
 Booster rightfully questions Rip why he would choose Booster, the hero with the screw-up gene, over other heroes with a better pedigree.
 Skeets provides the necessary inspiration for Booster to realize that no matter what, Booster has the heart of a true hero.
 Booster finally takes that next step in his character growth as he is thrust into center stage as the hero who will help save the Multiverse.
 Not Batman.
 Not Superman.
 Not Wonder Woman.

-Booster Gold will forever be remembers in DCU history as the hero who save the Multiverse.
+Booster Gold will forever be remembered in DCU history as the hero who saved the Multiverse.
 And this was the exact purpose of 52.
 To take away the crutch of the holy trinity of the DCY and to insert C-list characters into the spotlight and to grow and develop them into major players in the DCU.

 DC has successfully done that with Booster Gold.
 Booster is now a true hero who has joined the A-list.
 And what proves Booster’s growth in maturity is that he doesn’t want people to know about the Multiverse for his own glory or honor.
 No, he wants people to know about it to honor the sacrifice that Skeets made for everyone.